mcgilldinglab/RAMEN/README.md

 To install Ramen, run the following command "pip install git+https://github.com/mcgilldinglab/RAMEN" on command prompt.

 ## Usage
 To use Ramen, import the "Ramen" class from ramen.Ramen and initialize a Ramen object.
-The only mandatory parameter for the constructor is a csv for the data.
 The data should be processed before using Ramen.
-Ramen will discretize the data, and remove the variables that have a certain threshold of missing values.
+Ramen will only remove the variables that have a certain threshold of missing values and discretize the data.
 It is possible to adjust the threshold through the constructor or parameter of the Ramen object.
-To continue the next steps, a end_var must be set as well.
+An end variable must also be set, so that RandomWalk terminates upon reaching the variable.
+After setting the parameters, Random Walk and Genetic Algorithm can be run (details below).
+Random Walk must be run before Genetic Algorithm, as the output from Random Walk is used as input for Genetic Algorithm to create the starting candidates.

+### Ramen Object Fields
+* df (pandas.DataFrame): discretized dataframe, must be input when creating the object.
+* var_ref (dictionary): dictionary mapping the real values to the discretized value e.g { variable: { "Yes" : 0, "No" : 1 } }.
+* end_string (string): variable indicating the termination node for random_walk.
+The string must represent a column in the dataframe.
+* mutual_info_array (np.array): 2D array continaining the mutual information for all pairs of variables, initialized at the constructor.
+* signif_edges (list): list containing all of the significant edges after random walk permutation test stored in string format. this field is None before running random_walk.
+* network (networkx.DiGraph): graph object of the final network after terminating RAMEN method. this is set to None before running genetic_algorithm.

-### Constructor
+### Ramen Constructor
 __init__( self, csv_data = None, ref_save_name = "var_val_ref.pickle", end_string = "", bad_var_threshold = 500 )
-* csv_data: This parameter is mandatory, it is the data in csv format.
+* csv_data (string: path for a csv file): This parameter is mandatory, it is the data in csv format.
 Preprocessing should be done before using it in Ramen.
 Missing values in the dataset should either be NaN or -999.
 Ramen will discretize the data to be used for the subsequent steps.
-* end_string: This parameter must be the name in string of the variable that is studied in the dataset.
+* end_string (string): This parameter must be the name in string of the variable that is studied in the dataset.
 If it is not a variable in the dataset, it will raise an Assertion Error.
-* bad_var_threshold: All variables with less than this amount of non-missing values will be removed from the dataframe.
+* bad_var_threshold (int): All variables with less than this amount of non-missing values will be removed from the dataframe.

-### Random Walk
+### Random Walk Method
 random_walk( self, num_exp = 10, num_walks = 50000, num_steps = 7, p_value = 0.05, mode = "default" )
-* num_exp: Number of experiments in the random walk.
+* num_exp (int): Number of experiments in the random walk.
-* num_walks: Number of walks in one experiment of random walk.
+* num_walks (int): Number of walks in one experiment of random walk.
-* num_steps: Number of steps per walk.
+* num_steps (int): Number of steps per walk.
-* p_value: The p-value cutoff for the permutation test.
+* p_value (float): The p-value cutoff for the permutation test.
 Another standard cutoff is 0.01.
-* mode: The correction to the p-value, currently "fdr" is implemented, otherwise, it defaults to "default", no correction.
+* mode (string): The correction to the p-value, currently "fdr" is implemented, otherwise, it defaults to "default", no correction.

-### Genetic Algorithm
+### Genetic Algorithm Method
 genetic_algorithm( self, num_candidates = 10, end_thresh = 0.01, mutate_num = 100, best_cand_num = 10, bad_reprod_accept = 10, reg_factor = 0.01, hard_stop = 100 )
-* num_candidates: The number of starting candidates.
+* num_candidates (int): The number of starting candidates.
-* end_thresh: If the increase in score from one generation to the next is less than 0.01, then it is considered a bad generation.
+* end_thresh (float): If the increase in score from one generation to the next is less than the end_thresh, then it is considered a bad generation.
-* mutate_num: The number of mutation children for each candidate.
+* mutate_num (int): The number of mutation children for each candidate.
-* best_cand_num: The number of best candidates that is kept at each generation.
+* best_cand_num (int): The number of best candidates that is kept at each generation.
-* bad_reprod_accept: The number of bad generations accepted before terminating.
+* bad_reprod_accept (int): The number of bad generations accepted before terminating.
 This counter is reset whenever there is a good generation.
-* reg_factor: The score that is deducted for each edge in the network.
+* reg_factor (float): The score that is deducted for each edge in the network.
-* hard_stop: Maximum iteration before terminating.
+* hard_stop (int): Maximum iteration before terminating.

 ## Example Pipeline

+After installing Ramen package using command above: